-rvey Questionnaire - Last Conducted i G/SCMPO n Ge neral Information: Age ntact Name: ency, Community, or Company Name: eet Address: Mailing Address (if different): City, State, Zip Code: Telephone #: 1.
-Approximately, how many of the riders/clien themselves and are dependent upon some so ts/customers you serve are unable to transport ort of public transportation assistance?
-What percent of your total ridership do they represent? % 2. ents/customers you serve require the use of a etc.) and need to be transported with a specially the wheelchair tie-downs)?
-Are you currently able to meet the needs of these riders/clients/customers?
+rvey Questionnaire - Last Conducted in G/SCMPO Ge neral Information: Age ntact Name: ency, Community, or Company Name: eet Address: Mailing Address (if different): City, State, Zip Code: Telephone #: 1.
+Approximately, how many of the riders/client themselves and are dependent upon some so rs/customers you serve are unable to transport rt of public transportation assistance?
+What percent of your total ridership do they represent? % 2. nts/customers you serve require the use of a etc.) and need to be transported with a specially h wheelchair tie-downs)?
+Are you currently able to meet the needs of the nese riders/clients/customers?
 YesNo 3.
-How many of your current transportation ve hicles need replacement and how soon? as soon as Possible? within the next 12 months? within the next 24 months?
-4. Are you having any issues with riders/clients (bus stops, etc.)?
-YesNo s/customers getting access to your service sites
+How many of your current transportation veh icles need replacement and how soon? as soon as Possible? within the next 12 months? within the next 24 months?
+Within the next 24 months.
+4. customers getting access to your service sites (bus stops, etc.)?
+Yes No If Yes, what should be done to fix this/these issues?